 But it’s False Advertising, Isn’t It?

 Jason Tetro, a microbiologist at the University of Ottawa, recently tested three different hand sanitizers for CBC News.
 Results ranged from 46 to 60 percent of microbes killed.
 Unless there are space-age designer germs at work here, I’d say the products are not performing as advertised.
 This doesn’t mean that all of the surviving bacterial and germs are dangerous, but the more junk that remains, the more likely a person is to get sick.

 Companies try to blame it on the health regulators, claiming that their tests don’t require much to pass.
 And then the mind games begin.
-“Real-world application is completely subject to interpretation,” says Jay Beckman of MGS Soapopular Inc. “Nothing is guaranteed.”
+“Real-world application is completely subject to interpretation,” says Jay Beckman of MGS Soapopular Inc. “Nothing is .”

 Follow THIS Logic!

 In order for a hand sanitizer in America to be allowed by regulating bodies to say that it’s 99.9 percent effective at killing ALL germs, it DOESN’T have to BE 99.9 percent effective!
 It only has to be effective at killing certain types of germs and bacteria – a “representative sample.”
 That leaves off a wide variety of pathogens that can be damaging to your health.
 Not only that, but if the lab test isn’t effective the first time, they get to try again!

 Clearly, American advertisers are having a field day with their flashy but hollow catchphrases.
 But they want more.
 They actually believe that U.S. regulations restrict what they can say TOO MUCH.
 Unbelievable.